 The Board's role is to focus on strategic decisions within a framework of prudent and effective controls, which enable risk to be assessed and managed.
 The Board has a general duty to take decisions objectively in the interests of the Society and to ensure that the Society operates within its Rules and Memorandum, regulations and guidance issued by relevant regulatory authorities and all relevant legislation.
 In addition, it ensures that appropriate systems of control, human resources and risk management are in place to safeguard Members' interests.
 The Board normally meets six times a year and holds further meetings as and when required.
-The Board met on six occasions during 2019.
+The Board met on six occasions during 2020 to attend to normal governance matters.
+The Board convened additional meetings during 2020 in order to make decisions regarding the Covid-19 global pandemic, the impact on the economy and the Society's business.
+The Board maintained focus on operational resilience and staff wellbeing throughout the year, bearing in mind the change in working environment brought about by the pandemic.

 At least once a year, the non-executive Directors meet without the executive Directors present.
 A schedule of retained powers and those delegated by the Board is maintained.
-The day to day running of the Society is delegated to members of the senior management team and management committees.
+The day to day running of the Society is delegated to members of the senior management team and management Committees.

-The Board has appointed a Senior Independent Director, Michael Thomas, whose role is to attend to any matters requiring to be dealt with independently from the Chair and Chief Executive.
+The Board has appointed a Senior Independent Director, Jonathan Fox, whose role is to attend to any matters requiring to be dealt with independently from the Chair and Chief Executive.